SlaviHristovIvanov/FoodyApp---API-and-Automation-testing/README.md

 # FoodyApp API and Automation Testing
-This repository contains API test cases and test management files for the FoodyApp project.
+This repository contains API test cases, automation tests, and test management files for the TestHub project.

+Project Overview

+TestHub is a project designed to streamline the process of test automation, API testing, and test management.
+It includes the following:

+Test Management: Structured test cases and bug tracking.
+API Testing: Automated tests for testing API endpoints.
+Automation Testing: Functional tests using Pytest for validating application behavior.
+This repository aims to provide a comprehensive solution for testing by combining manual test management, automated API tests, and continuous integration with test automation.

+ Repository Structure

+FoodyApp-API-Automation
+┣ 📂 automation_tests/
+┃ ┣ 📜 __init__.py
+┃ ┣ 📜 test_email_format_validation.py        # Email format validation tests
+┃ ┣ 📜 test_field_length.py                   # Field length validation tests
+┃ ┣ 📜 test_login_functionality.py            # Login functionality tests
+┃ ┣ 📜 test_password_strength.py              # Password strength validation tests
+┃ ┣ 📜 test_session_expiry.py                 # Session timeout validation tests
+┃ ┣ 📜 test_sql_injection.py                  # SQL injection prevention tests
+┣ 📜 TestHub-Test-Management.xlsx             # Test cases & bug tracking
+┣ 📜 TestHub-API-Collection.postman_collection.json  # Postman API testing collection
+┣ 📜 README.md                                # Project documentation
 Test Management & Bug Tracking

-*** Project Overview ***

-FoodyApp is a food ordering and management system that allows users to create, manage, and delete food items.
-This repository includes:

-A Test Management & Bug Tracker (.xls) for manual testing.

-A Postman API Collection (.json) for automated API testing.

-The Foody1.xls file contains structured test cases for the FoodyApp application, including:
+The TestHub-Test-Management.xlsx file contains structured test cases and bug tracking for TestHub.
+It includes:

-Test Case ID
+Test Case ID: Unique identifier for each test case.

-Test Description
+Test Description: Brief explanation of the test.

-Steps to Reproduce
+Steps to Reproduce: Instructions to execute the test case.

-Expected Result

-Actual Result

-Bug Status
+Expected Result: What the test case is expected to return.
+Actual Result: The actual outcome when the test is executed.
+Bug Status: Track whether a bug has been found.

-*** How to Use *** :
+📌 How to Use:

-Open the .xls file using Microsoft Excel or Google Sheets.
+Open the TestHub-Test-Management.xlsx file using Microsoft Excel or Google Sheets.

-Log test cases and update results as needed.
+Log new test cases and update results as testing progresses.

-Track bug reports efficiently.
+Use the bug status section to track and manage any defects found during testing.

-API Testing with Postman
+🔥 API Testing with Postman

-The FoodyApp.postman_collection.json file includes API test cases for:
+The TestHub-API-Collection.postman_collection.json file contains API test cases for the TestHub project.
+These tests validate key functionalities of the API endpoints.

-User Authentication (/api/User/Authentication)

-Create Food Item (/api/Food/Create)

-Get All Food Items (/api/Food/All)

-Delete Food Item (/api/Food/Delete/{foodId})

-User Registration (/api/User/Create)

-*** How to Use Postman Collection ***:
+🚀 How to Use the Postman Collection:
 Import the Collection:
 Open Postman.

-Click File > Import and select FoodyApp.postman_collection.json.
+Click File > Import and select the TestHub-API-Collection.postman_collection.json file.

-Set Up Environment Variables:
+Set Up Authentication:

-Ensure authentication tokens are updated in the request headers.
+Update the Bearer Token in the request headers as per your authentication method.
+Run API Tests:
+Click Send to test each endpoint.
+View the responses and debug issues as needed.
+API Endpoints Tested:
+User Authentication (/api/User/Authentication)
+Create Idea (/api/Idea/Create)
+Get All Ideas (/api/Idea/All)
+Edit Idea (/api/Idea/Edit?ideaId={id})
+Delete Idea (/api/Idea/Delete?ideaId={id})
+🤖 Automation Testing with Pytest

+The automation_tests/ folder contains automated test scripts written using Pytest for validating various functionalities of the TestHub application.

+🧪 Implemented Tests:
+Email Format Validation (test_email_format_validation.py): Validates the correct format of email addresses.
+Field Length Validation (test_field_length.py): Ensures that input fields meet minimum length requirements.
+Login Functionality (test_login_functionality.py): Verifies correct login functionality for valid and invalid users.
+Password Strength Validation (test_password_strength.py): Tests that passwords meet the security criteria.
+Session Expiry Handling (test_session_expiry.py): Ensures that the session expires correctly after a certain period of inactivity.
+SQL Injection Prevention (test_sql_injection.py): Tests that inputs are protected against SQL injection attacks.

+Tools & Technologies

+Pytest: For automated functional testing.
+Postman: For API testing and collection management.
+Excel/Google Sheets: For manual test management and bug tracking.